evanca/machine-learning_optimizing-app-offers-with-starbucks/README.md

 No other module installation is needed as long as you already have Anaconda on your machine.
 You can get it [here](https://docs.anaconda.com/anaconda/install/).

+### Roadmap

+See the [open issues](https://github.com/evanca/machine-learning_optimizing-app-offers-with-starbucks/issues) for a list of proposed features (and known issues).

 ### License